 A while back, José discussed the importance of having a strong online persona.
 Despite its importance, it isn’t always easy to sit down and think about one’s digital persona, and it can be tempting to toss it in the ‘too difficult’ bin.
 I know because, in addition to being the Senior Editor here at Newstex, I’m also a content creator who has had to grapple with these issues.
 José has asked me to share some of the steps I took to establish my digital persona.

-My name is Jason Loch, and since 2014 I’ve been blogging about the British constitution over at A Venerable Puzzle.
+I’ve been blogging about the British constitution over at A Venerable Puzzle since 2014.
 I started my blog because I was dissatisfied with the way major media outlets (on both sides of the Pond) covered constitutional issues in the UK.
 Many times, they presented oversimplified accounts that had an element of truth but were arguably misleading.

 Cutting through media noise